szhang7/szhang7.github.com/_posts/java/2013-04-13-configuring-the-development-environment.md

 ---
 layout: post
-title: "Configuring the Development Environment on Ubuntu 12.04 LTS"
+title: "Configuring the Development Environment"
-description: "The purpose of this article is to establish a continuous integrated development environment on Ubuntu 12.04 LTS.
+description: "The purpose of this article is to establish a continuous integrated development environment.
 The main tools include JDK, Jenkins, Maven, Tomcan, Mysql, and SVN."
-category: ubuntu
+category: java
 tags: [ubuntu, java, jdk, jre, development environment, jenkins, maven, tomcat, mysql, svn]
 ---
 {% include JB/setup %}

-The purpose of this article is to establish a continuous integrated development environment on Ubuntu 12.04 LTS.
+The purpose of this article is to establish a continuous integrated development environment.
 The main tools include JDK, Jenkins, Maven, Tomcan, Mysql, and SVN.

+#  Ubuntu 12.04 LTS

 ## Environment Variables